linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

 React remains one of the most widely used frameworks for web frontend development, and the popularity of the Vue framework is not too far behind.
 Relative to these frameworks, Svelte is a newcomer.
 What, then, makes Svelte different, and why would you choose it over React or Vue?

 Both React and Vue handle web page changes through a virtual DOM.
-The virtual DOM provides efficiency over traditional DOM manipulation, but it still has processing occur on the user's browser can experience performance strains.
-So Svelte takes a turn from their model.
-Instead of using a virtual DOM, Svelte does its process during compilation.
+The virtual DOM provides efficiency over traditional DOM manipulation, but it still has the user's browser handle most of the page processing.
+As a result, users can experience performance dips with more virtual DOM manipulation.

+Svelte takes a turn away from that model.
+Instead of using a virtual DOM, Svelte applications do the majority of their process during compilation.
 The result is small, performant application bundles.

-Svelte also relies less on concepts and tooling beyond standard HTML and JavaScript/TypeScript.
+Svelte also stays closer to standard HTML and JavaScript/TypeScript concepts and tooling.
 React and Vue reimagine the model for web frontend development, introducing many novel concepts and tools to enhance developer experience.
-However, Svelte's stays closer to classic frontend models.
-Doing so makes the framework typically more approachable for developers unfamiliar with modern web frontend concepts and tooling.
+However, Svelte's model only slightly deviates from classic frontend models.
+That fact makes the framework typically more approachable for developers unfamiliar with modern web frontend concepts and tooling.

 ## How to Install Svelte

-The recommended approach in the official documentation is to your Svelte project using the SvelteKit.
+The recommended approach in the official documentation is to start your Svelte project using the SvelteKit.
 The SvelteKit installs with the command for creating a new NPM project, meaning you do not need any global Svelte installation.

 With the SvelteKit installed, your project compiles `.svelte` files to the appropriate JavaScript and CSS at build time.
+SvelteKit also brings ready access to convenient frontend development features like routing.

-1. Install NPM to manage your Svelte project and install the SvelteKit as a dependency for it.
+1. Install NPM to manage your Svelte project and install its dependencies.
 Follow the relevant section of our guide on [How to Install and Use the Node Package Manager (NPM) on Linux](/docs/guides/install-and-use-npm-on-linux/#how-to-install-npm).

 1. Create a new NPM project using the SvelteKit template.
-This example names the project `exampleApp`, which is the name used for the Svelte project throughout the rest of this tutorial:
+This example names the project `exampleApp`, and this name gets used for the Svelte project throughout the rest of this tutorial:

     ```command
     npm create svelte@latest exampleApp